rickeyglover/Easy-Store/README.md

 ## Phase 2: Bug resolution:

-Certainly!
-Here's an outline in a README format to summarize the changes made from the second code snippet to the first one:

----

 # MySQL Product Search Functionality: Code Changes Overview

 ## Description
-The following document outlines the changes made in the `search` method of the `MySqlProductDao` class related to product retrieval functionality.
+The following  outlines the changes made in the `search` method of the `MySqlProductDao` class related to product retrieval functionality.

 ## Changes Made
 ### SQL Query Logic